 This site has minimal formatting and generated pages are static HTML pages compliant (hopefully) with the HTML5 spec.
 A modicum of css is used for styling.
-This is a concious design decision as it is meant to be easily accessible through any web browser (including one of my favorites, lynx).
+This is a concious design decision as it is meant to be easily accessible through any web browser (including text-based browsers like lynx).
 It also allows for easier accessibility through tools such as screen readers.
 Furthermore, users can override options such as font choices and colors without breaking the overall feel of the site.

 Additionally, due to this design, I do not have to separately maintain a mobile version of the site.